sets018/branding_nlp_project/Professor_Inquiries_Log.md

   * Automakers as Mercedes-Benz has an account for every car official dealership using the brand.
   * Disney creates an account for almost every IP
   * Gillette has a low precence in twitter
+  * Colgate Canada has been closed and in general no high presence

 .
 .